janpieterk/dsg/README.md

 the Pascal code and the PHP code, surfaced and were fixed.
 (The output of the Pascal code is used as the gold standard for how the program should behave.)

-The PHP CLI and web interfaces both use the classes `Chord.class.php` and `DSG.class.php` and the procedural code in `set_emulation.inc.php`, all located in [web/includes](./web/includes).
+The PHP CLI and web interfaces both use the classes [Chord.class.php](web/includes/Chord.class.php) and [DSG.class.php](web/includes/DSG.class.php) and the procedural code in [set_emulation.inc.php](web/includes/set_emulation.inc.php), all located in
+[web/includes](./web/includes).

 The PHP CLI program should work wherever you put the dsg directory: